 Hidden is often used as a way to include lots of keywords on pages to help with search engine rankings.
-However, using this practice now will at best not help your rankings, and at worst will get your site penalized.
+However, using this practice now will at best not boost your rankings, and at worst, will get your site penalized.

-An example of this is to have white text on a white background at the bottom of the page, such as a list of keywords.
-Since this text is not visible to the human visitors to your website, it’s considered deceptive as it’s there only for search engines.
+An example is to have white text with a white background at the bottom of the page.
+People use this method to include keywords on the page.
+Since this text is not visible to the human visitors to your website, it’s a deceptive tactic as it’s there only for search engines.

 Doorway pages are pages created for the purpose of ranking well for a specific search.

 Let’s say you want to be found when someone searches for a chocolate chip cookie bakery in Ventura even though your bakery is located in Ojai.
 So you add a page to your site named “Ventura chocolate chip cookie bakery”, and the content of the page is the same as on your main chocolate chip cookie page with the addition of a sentence or two about Ventura.

-Google discourages this because this page is not helpful to the visitor who wanted to find a bakery that’s located in Ventura.
+Google discourages this because this page is not helpful to the visitor who wanted to find a bakery located in Ventura.
 And since the content of this page is mostly the same as the main chocolate chip cookie page, Google will also see this as duplicate content.

 The better approach for enticing folks in Ventura to try your cookies is to include stories and reviews from customers in the Ventura area.
 That way, when they are in Ojai, they’ll be sure to stop into your bakery.
 Heck, they might even make a special trip just for your cookies!

 For more tips on how to have high-quality content on your website, check out this post on Google’s Search Quality Guidelines.

 Do you have questions about SEO?
 Would you like support for your website?
 Webb Weavers Consulting can help!
 Contact Debbie to schedule an introductory call.